Li Bingheng: Juye Incident and the Boxer Rebellion

 In 1897, Germany sent troops into Jiaozhou Bay because of the Juye Incident.
 Li Bingheng, the governor of Shandong at the time, believed that "the land cannot be lost by oneself" and sent troops to fight against them.
 Li was then made Governor-General, but was ousted under German pressure before taking office.
 In 1900, he served as the minister of the Yangtze River navy.
-After the Eight-Power Alliance attacked the Taku Forts, Li Bingheng was offered to join with the Mutual Defense Pact of the Southeastern Provinces proposed by Zhang Zhidong and Liu Kun, but then Li urged to recruit troops to guard the capital, and tried his best to fight when the Empress Dowager Cixi summoned him and so he led the four armies to fight but he was defeated in Yangcun and retreated to Tongzhou where he committed suicide by swallowing gold.
+After the Eight-Power Alliance attacked the Taku Forts, Li Bingheng was offered to join with the Mutual Defense Pact of the Southeastern Provinces proposed by Zhang Zhidong and Liu Kun, but then Li urged to recruit troops to guard the capital, and tried his best to fight when the Empress Dowager Cixi summoned him and so he led the four armies to fight.
+Li would also remark regarding the Boxer rebellion that, "[he had] seen several tens of thousands of troops jamming all roads.
+They fled as soon as they heard of the arrival of the enemy...[he had] experienced many wars, but never saw things like these."
+He was defeated in Yangcun and retreated to Tongzhou where he committed suicide by swallowing gold.
 At the beginning of the posthumous loyalty festival, the coalition forces listed Li Bingheng as the culprit of the incident and demanded severe punishment but the Qing government decided that Bingheng died first and wasn't punished, but ordered the pursuit of all official positions and the revocation of the sympathy code.